Kenny Khoo: Early life

+He attended Ai Tong School and Hougang Secondary School, and obtained a diploma from Republic Polytechnic.
+At one point, he studied at SIM University.

 Career

-Pre-debut

 In 2012, Khoo auditioned and became one of the 12 participants in the singing competition Guinness Live! which was conducted in front of live audiences in various clubs.
 His performances caught the attention of director Chai Yee Wei which led him to be cast as one of the 4 lead roles in the Singapore music movie That Girl in Pinafore in 2013.

 He later studied songwriting at Funkie Monkies music school under Singaporean music veterans Eric Ng and Xiaohan.

-Official debut and after

 In 2014, Khoo released his debut album Ten Storeys which shot to the No. 1 spot on Taiwan's G-Music sales charts a month after its release in April.
 He released his second album Is Anyone Out There in 2016.

 In 2017, he was cast in television drama Rock Soulmate and released a single titled Signal with fellow castmate and singer Wayne Huang.

 In 2018, he set up his own company Reason Brothers with Singaporean music producer Cheong Waii Hoong to produce his own music.

 In 2019, Khoo shot to fame after participating in the Werewolf role-playing game on Taiwanese variety show 100% Entertainment.
 He released his third album Prophet on his 31st birthday in October.
 In November 2019, he collaborated with fellow game participants singers Nine Chen, Wayne Huang and Lai Yan-ju to form the group W0LF四坚情 and they released the song Betrayal.

 In March 2020, Khoo joined 100% Entertainment as a fixed host.
 He released Modern Love as part of W0LF四坚情 in April 2020.

 In July 2020, W0LF四坚情 expanded to include another fellow game participant and rapper Shou Lou.
 They became known as W0LF(S)五坚情 and released their first single as five, All Day, the same month.

 In October 2020, W0LF(S)五坚情 released their second single 反正我好看 in collaboration with Samsung for the Samsung Galaxy S20 FE 5G.

 In In August 2022, Khoo left 100% Entertainment, citing health reasons.

+Ventures

+In late 2017, Khoo and Zhang Weihong, a music producer and friend from Singapore, founded music production, video creation and record company Reason Brothers Ltd.